Ripple (wine)

-Ripple was a discount, lightly carbonated, flavored fortified wine produced by E & J Gallo Winery.
+Ripple is a discontinued discount, lightly carbonated, flavored fortified wine produced by E & J Gallo Winery.
 Ernest Gallo, during a period of expanding his winemaking business into new markets, introduced the brand when a 1959 change to wine regulations allowed mild carbonation in table wine.
 Ripple was widely popular during the 1970s due to its sweet flavor.
+Ripple was described as a low-priced, lightly carbonated wine positioned within the emerging U.S. "pop wine" market with marketing aimed at younger consumers.

-Ripple was made from the cheapest grapes available, Thompson Seedless, and was described as a "groundbreaking beverage", as it contained half the carbonation of Coca-Cola, double the alcohol of beer, and the low price made it attractive to college students and other underaged drinkers.
+Ripple was made from the cheapest grapes available, Thompson Seedless, and was described as a "groundbreaking beverage", as it contained half the carbonation of Coca-Cola and double the alcohol of beer, and the low price made it attractive to college students and other underaged drinkers.
+Within the drinks industry, Ripple has been described as an early precursor to later flavored alcoholic beverages, including wine coolers and flavored malt drinks.
+Some commentary has characterized it as a "wine cooler before the term existed".
+Although the product has been discontinued, unopened bottles have acquired collector value.